kromka-chleba/Exile/doc/Exile_Master_Design_Guide.md

 - acts with pride and domination
 - confuses personal preference for good design

+## Are You New to the World of Free and Open Source?
+- You might experience some culture shock if you've only ever worked in top-down school or workplace environments.
+Here's some basic hints to get you started.
+- No one is "The Boss".
+No one can give you orders.
+You never need to beg for permission.
+You are always free to make what you like, to leave, and to even fork the entire project if you really want to.
+- While no one is "The Boss", you do need to coordinate and cooperate with other contributors.
+Some contributors are highly skilled in certain areas.
+Some contributors have historically played a major role in shaping Exile.
+Even casual players sometimes have unique insights.
+Welcome to the community.
+You'll get to know people.
+- People contribute to Exile for their own personal reasons.
+Their skills and interests vary widely.
+It's a good idea to respect that diversity.
+- Diverse people come up with diverse ideas.
+Consider applying the "Yes and..." rule of improv theatre.
+Accept and build on others ideas rather than shutting them down (unless they're violating core design elements).
+- Things often function as a "Do-ocracy".
+If you want something done, then do it.
+If you do something, then you are in charge of it.
+- Consider this Design Guide as setting the boundaries on a large playing field.
+Within that field you have creative freedom to create whatever you like.
+Everyone has agreed to play in the same space, and create something together.

 ## Quality Standard
 - Exile aims to reach a high standard, with the limitation that it's made by amateurs in their spare time for the joy of it.
 - The game might be eternally unfinished, and rough because of that, but hopefully never clumsy or badly done.
 New features naturally start out a bit rough.
 That's okay.
 But this is different from being sloppy or derivative.
+- Game balance can be a tricky thing in an evolving project.
+Sometimes new features break balance in the short term to achieve longer term aims.
+This is a signal to reestablish balance elsewhere, rather than freeze progress.
 - Make something you can be proud to share with the world.
 This is a place to experiment with things you might never get to do elsewhere.